mspnp/aks-secure-baseline/08-cluster-networking.md

 # Deploy the Cluster Spoke

 A lot of the foundation has been put in place.
-You have a [regional hub](./05-networking-hub.md) in which your cluster traffic will egress and a [jump box image for cluster management](./06-aks-jumpboximage.md) built along [its user(s)](./07-aks-jumpbox-users.md).
+You have a [regional hub](./05-networking-hub.md) in which your cluster traffic will egress and a [jump box image for cluster management](./06-aks-jumpboximage.md) built along with [its user(s)](./07-aks-jumpbox-users.md).
 Now lay out the next critical component, the cluster's spoke (virtual network).

 ## Networking in this architecture